 Artificial intelligence themes have been on a major rise in the last couple of years.
 One is not sure why now all of a sudden it is not that there have been any major sea changes in the public paradigm regarding A.I. to account for it, maybe it is just an increasing public awareness of just how prevalent the computer industry and internet has embedded itself into peoples daily lives.
 This seemed to be kicked off by Spike Jonzes amazing Her (2013).
-There have been a number of other films such as the fine and underrated The Machine (2013) and Automata (2014), although the most high-profile works on the topic, Transcendence (2014), Chappie (2015) and Morgan (2016), which ended up being major disappointments in terms of their promise.
+There have been a number of other films such as the fine and underrated The Machine (2013) and Automata (2014), although the most high-profile works on the topic, Transcendence (2014), Chappie (2015) and Morgan (2016), ended up being major disappointments in terms of delivery on their promise.
 It feels like the field has been waiting for one work to come along and set the benchmark for the treatment of A.I. themes.
 And one would have to say that Ex Machina arrives with a beautiful cool that feels like it is that film.

 Alex Garland wastes no time in writing the film down for audiences that wouldnt even have a clue what a Turing Test was, let alone be able to pass one themselves.
 Ex Machina is a work that assumes that everybody present has a working knowledge of the issues surrounding A.I. and proceeds on from there.
 Garland has no interest in Neill Blomkamps big flashy action and effects sequences and gives us a minimalist science-fiction film one set in a coolly ambient underground home that consists of little more than a series of conversations among four characters (one of whom never gets to say a word throughout anyway).
 It is not that effects are not present either those use to create Alicia Vikanders android body are every bit as impressive as the motion capture work that went into Chappie it is just that the fascination of the film lies just as much in the carefulness of the conversations between the characters.